 Effective January 1, 2019, the Company changed its presentation currency from CAD to USD to better reflect the Company's business activities.
-In making this change in presentation currency to USD, the Company followed the guidance in International Auditing Standards 21, The Effects of Changes in Foreign Exchange Rates, and have applied the change retrospectively, as if the USD has always been the Company's presentation currency, as follows:
+In making this change in presentation currency to USD, the Company followed the guidance in IAS 21, and has applied the change retrospectively, as if USD has always been the Company's presentation currency, as follows:

-- assets and liabilities have been translated into USD at the rate of exchange prevailing at the respective reporting dates; - the consolidated statements of income and comprehensive income were translated at the average exchange rates for the respective reporting periods, or at the exchange rates prevailing at the applicable transaction date; - equity transactions have been translated at the exchange rate prevailing at the date of the transactions; and - exchange differences arising on translation were recorded in "cumulative translation adjustment" in shareholders' equity.
+- assets and liabilities have been translated into USD at the rate of exchange prevailing at the respective reporting dates; - the consolidated statements of income and comprehensive income were translated at the average exchange rates for the respective reporting periods, or at the exchange rates prevailing at the applicable transaction date; - · equity transactions have been translated at the exchange rate prevailing at the date of the transactions; and - · exchange differences arising on translation were recorded in "cumulative translation adjustment" in shareholders' equity.